 Pink eye treatment depends, in part, on what type of pink eye you have.
 If yours is caused by a virus, it will clear up in a matter of days without any further treatment.
 You may want to apply cold compresses to your eyes on a regular basis, just to ease the irritating symptoms, but nothing you can do will speed up the healing.
 Just make yourself comfortable and wait for it to heal.

 Bacterial conjunctivitis, on the other hand, needs medical intervention for healing.
-Our doctor will prescribe antibiotic ointment or eye drops to allow your eyes to heal.
+Our doctors will prescribe antibiotic ointment or eye drops to allow your eyes to heal.

 While conjunctivitis is common, there's no doubting that it can severely irritate your eyes and affect your daily lifestyle.
 In most cases, it will clear up on its own, but it's important to come into our office just in case it's a more serious version.
 Call our office at (610) 432-3258 today to schedule an appointment.